 © KapanLagi.com/Budy Santoso

-The former Ghea Indonesia team member offers a modern, clean, and chic style through strong character asymmetrical cuts.
-Combining dressmaking and semi-tailoring techniques, he transforms pastel Mega Mendung batik and kawung motifs into light, feminine, and wearable garments.
+This former member of Ghea Indonesia offers a modern, clean, and chic style through strong character asymmetrical cuts.
+By combining dressmaking and semi-tailoring techniques, he transforms pastel Mega Mendung batik and kawung motifs into lightweight, feminine, and wearable outfits.

-Materials such as jacquard cotton, floral lace, brocade, and embroidery combine to create layered textures that refresh the batik look.
+Materials such as jacquard cotton, floral lace, brocade, and embroidery blend to create layered textures that refresh the batik appearance.
 The palette of pink, orange, and bright blue provides dynamic energy while still radiating an elegant impression.

 "The hope is that the wearer can look bright in aura," Jasir expressed.

-Tata Wastra 2025 once again shows that batik is not just a cultural heritage, but also an endless source of inspiration for young designers to transform it into elegant, relevant, and still comfortable works for everyday wear.
+Tata Wastra 2025 once again shows that batik is not only a cultural heritage but also an endless source of inspiration for young designers to transform it into elegant, relevant works that remain comfortable to wear in daily life.

 With creativity, perseverance, and the courage to explore Batik Trusmi, Desi Dwi Lestari successfully achieved the first-place title.
-The second position was secured by Nadila Nurfaiza, while Ayu Nur Khofipah took third place, followed by Carron Angel and Human Jasir, who also left a strong impression through their unique interpretations that blend tradition with a modern touch.
+The second position was secured by Nadila Nurfaiza, while Ayu Nur Khofipah took third place, followed by Carron Angel and Human Jasir who also left a strong impression through their unique interpretations that blend tradition with modern touches.

 (kpl/rsp)